The best Black Friday iPhone deals for 2019 in the US

-The big deals day - Black Friday 2019 - is almost upon us (November 29, to be exact), and it's a fantastic opportunity to find discounts on TVs, appliances, smart home devices - and, most importantly, a new iPhone.
+The turkey's been eaten and Thanksgiving is over - it's now Black Friday 2019.
+The biggest deals day of the year has arrived and so has the perfect time to hunt for a great iPhone deal.

-To help you sift through all the offers, we've put together this guide to bring you all the best Black Friday iPhone deals in one place.
-We'll also tell you anything else you need to know, like what range of prices to expect, which models will be discounted, and all the retailers expected to participate in the November sale event.
+To save you from painfully searching through every single website to find the great iPhone offers, we've put together this guide to bring you the best Black Friday iPhone deals all in one place.
+We'll also run you through everything you need to know about the iPhone deals including price ranges, which models are discounted, and every retailer participating in the Black Friday sales event.

-Our team is continuously monitoring the price of the iPhone with our deal pages on models like the iPhone 11 line, the iPhone XR, the iPhone XS, and the iPhone 8.
-We'll be checking retailers like Walmart and Amazon for unlocked iPhone discounts as well as all the major carriers so you can find the best deal or plan that's right for you.
+We've been continuously monitoring the price of iPhones with our deal pages on models like the iPhone 11 line, the iPhone XR, the iPhone XS, and the iPhone 8, as well as older iPhones.
+We're also checking retailers like Walmart, Best Buy and Amazon for unlocked iPhone discounts along with all the major carriers so you can find the best deal or plan that's right for you.

 Thanks to the recent release of the iPhone 11 and iPhone 11 Pro, it's been easier to find discounts on older model iPhones like the XR, XS and iPhone 8.
-This means we could see record low discounts on older generation iPhones during Black Friday and Cyber Monday.
+We could even see record low discounts on these older generation iPhones during Cyber Monday.

-For newer models, we usually only see discounts through carrier activations, but we're hoping that this Black Friday sees slight discounts on unlocked models, too, though it would be the first time.

 THE BEST iPHONE DEALS IN THE US RIGHT NOW